Sundin/sundin.github.io/README.md

 Each will be assigned the value modification time of the draft file for its date, and thus you will see currently edited drafts as the latest posts.

+### Categories
+You can list multiple categories for a single post by simply separating them with a space.

 ## TODO

 * Spell-checking.